Is that train going to roll through here?

 It's indeed a jaw-dropping experience to see a full-size train come cruising through a tight market.
 With that said, use caution if you go, and remember that you're not seeing things in line with reality when looking through the lens of a camera.
 The train moves fast for such close quarters and accidents have happened in the past (and we don't just mean a watermelon getting run over).

-If heading onward to Bangkok, both regular and minibuses congregate at the bus station near the market at the corner of Rattan Witthi Road and Ratpasit Road in Samut Songkhram.
+Local regular buses may also be caught from Bangkok's Sai Tai Mai (southern) bus terminal (again, let them know where you're headed), and both regular and minibuses congregate at a bus stop near the market at the corner of Rattan Witthi Road and Ratpasit Road in Samut Songkhram.